Former team executive Flavio Briatore returns to F1 as advisor to Alpine | TSN

 Former team executive Briatore returns to F1 as advisor to Alpine

-MONTMELÓ, Spain (AP) — Flavio Briatore will return to Formula One in an advisory role for Alpine, the team owned by French carmaker Renault said Friday.
+MONTMELÓ, Spain (AP) — Flavio Briatore will return to Formula 1 in an advisory role for Alpine, the team owned by French carmaker Renault said Friday.

 Alpine made the announcement at the Spanish Grand Prix.
 The Italian businessman will have an “executive advisor” role, the team said.

 Briatore, 74, was the team principal at Benetton and Renault, the previous iterations of Alpine, in the 1990s and 2000s.
-Under his leadership, Michael Schumacher won championships in 1994 and 1995 for Benetton while Fernando Alonso won the 2004 and 2005 titles under Renault.
+Under his leadership, Michael Schumacher won championships in 1994 and 1995 for Benetton, and Fernando Alonso won the 2004 and 2005 titles under Renault.

 Briatore left F1 after being found guilty of ordering Nelson Piquet Jr. to deliberately crash his car to help teammate Alonso win the Singapore Grand Prix in 2008.